norse/notebooks/intro_norse.md

 I can already now tell you that the state of a neuron layer contains two things: the voltage `v` and the current `i` (after the SI symbols).
 We don't have time to understand [why they are called `v` and `i`](https://norse.github.io/norse/auto_api/norse.torch.functional.lif.html), but it's sufficient to know that they inform us about how *close* the neuron is to firing (emitting a `1`).
 That is why we need the state.

 "Wait", you may think, "if the state keeps track of each *neuron layer*, we should have `6` states right"?
 Exactly!
 But, while it contains 6 elements, we actually only need states for the **spiking neuron layers**.
-Since we have *two* stateful layers (`LIFCell` layers) in our model, we only need to keep track of two states:
+The other non-spiking layers give the same output over time so they can be considered as having constant state or can be ignored to be *stateless*.
+Since we have ***two** stateful* layers (`LIFCell` layers) in our model, we only need to keep track of two states:

 ```python
 [x.__class__ for x in state]